Quantum gravity as a communication resource: Introduction

-Here, we examine whether quantum gravity can be used as a resource for quantum communication.
-For this, we consider a system where quantum gravity is expected to play an integral role, a black hole, which is a place where classical general relativity appears to breakdown: it predicts a singularity that would have infinite spacetime curvature.
+In this paper, we explore the implications of quantum coherence in spacetime degrees of freedom for the transmission of quantum information.
+For this purpose, we consider a communication task in the proximity of a black hole, which is an object where quantum gravity is generally expected to play an integral role.
 Describing a black hole classically is known to lead to a fundamental decoherence of quantum systems and a degradation of quantum communication protocols that take place near the black hole's event horizon \cite{PhysRevLett.111.021302,AliceFallsIntoBH,BHDeg}.
 This is connected to other results on how classical gravitational fields can decohere quantum systems, leading to speculation that gravity could be responsible for our world appearing classical at macroscopic scales \cite{PhysRevLett.111.021302,PhysRevD.93.044027,Anastopoulos_2013,pikovski2015universal,Bassi_2017,GravInQuantumLab}, see also \cite{DIOSI1987377,penrose1996gravity,Howl_2019} for earlier work on gravity addressing the measurement problem of quantum theory.
 All these works considered a classical theory of gravity.
-We now consider a quantum gravity scenario and show that the quantum nature of a black hole spacetime can be used as a resource to allay the (previously considered fundamental) decoherence of quantum systems and thus also allay the degradation of nearby quantum communication protocols.
-In particular, we consider a black hole in a superposition of two alternative masses, which induces a superposition of channels acting on the quantum states in the vicinity of the black hole.
-The superposition of channels is a higher-order process transforming the existing quantum channels into a new quantum channel \cite{Hler2019}, which may act more favourably in certain quantum information protocols.